 - Eat a good, well-balanced diet.

 - Breast massage and nipple stimulation will help.
-Breast compression during breastfeeding can also help drain the breast, therefore increasing milk production.
+Breast compression during breastfeeding can also help drain the breast, increasing milk production.

 - Stay away from using a pacifier.
 Pacifier use takes attention away from the breast.
 A pacifier could get in the way of your infant's ability to latch on.
 This could lead to many breastfeeding problems.